 The huge growth of The Dyrt platform has not been coincidental.
 Most of the time, understanding a growth hacking strategy that will work well for your company is important.
 It should fuel growth, be nearly effortless, and as we have seen before in most cases like Dropbox, must have an incentive for the users.

-Sarah together with the team found that building their strategy around contests and badges just like gaming does the trick.
+Sarah and her team found that building their strategy around contests and badges just like gaming does the trick.

 “Gamification has been a huge growth hack for us.
 The Dyrt has organically crowdsourced more user generated pictures, videos and reviews of campgrounds than anyone in this sphere and we owe it all to our Campground Review Contests,” says the founder.